 1. Ad Extensions

-Google ad extensions are those bits of extra important information about your store, product or brand that show in your ad descriptions.
+Google ad extensions are those bits of extra important information about your eCommerce store, product or brand that show in your ad descriptions.
 These can include:

 - Seller rating extensions